 The 30-Second Answer

-A converting Shopify product page for a supplement in 2026 stacks 9 sections in this order: outcome-led hero, trust strip with NSF Certified for Sport or Informed Sport plus GMP-certified badges, daily-life outcome grid, 60-word ingredient and dose explanation, real customer use-case or sourcing-origin story, spec block (active dose, bioavailability form, linked Certificate of Analysis, sourcing country, servings), photo-required reviews above the offer, 3-tier offer module (one-time + bundle + skip-anytime subscribe), and a sticky CTA with native payments.
-Premium supplements price at $45 to $90 per month with 50 to 70 percent margin.
-The 3 things that kill conversion: claiming “FDA-approved” (supplements never are), hiding the active ingredient dose behind a proprietary blend, and burying the cancellation flow inside the subscription.
-Godmode AI ships this entire page from a single product URL in around 13 minutes by mining 800+ real customer reviews and applying 700+ CRO rules to the structure.
+A converting supplement page stacks 9 sections: outcome-led hero, trust strip with NSF Certified for Sport or Informed Sport plus GMP badges, daily-life outcome grid, 60-word ingredient and dose explanation, real customer story, spec block (dose, bioavailability, COA, sourcing, servings), photo-required reviews, 3-tier offer with skip-anytime subscribe, sticky CTA with native payments.
+Premium supplements sit at $45 to $90 per month with 50 to 70 percent margin.
+Top killers: claiming FDA-approved, hiding dose behind a proprietary blend, burying cancellation.
+Godmode AI ships this from one URL in around 13 minutes.

 Jump to section